WV-design/Trinity-toolhead/README.md

 ![image](https://github.com/user-attachments/assets/29e39f3b-fd8d-4573-bb5d-ef281a1a3118)

 > [!NOTE]
-> Make sure your belt clip has some friction, you want it to go in with a small amount of force but you should be able to insert it with one finger.
-There is a clip size test available, print this and check the fit.
+> Make sure your belt clip has some friction, you want it to go all the way in with just a bit of force, you should be able to insert it with one finger.
+There is a clip size test available, print this and check which one fits best.
 Then print 3 more of the one that fits the best.

 ## Credits